 |Initiative Status||Development of Executive Plan (first phase of implementation)|

 The Government of the State of Yucatan's Carbon Management Plan (PGC) is an instrument that establishes the strategy and action plan to reduce GHG emissions generated directly or indirectly by the use of fossil fuel based energy in government-owned buildings by 10% by 2020 compared to 2015.
 This will be achieved through the implementation of energy efficiency projects and public servants' awareness of energy efficiency and employment of technologies for the use of renewable energies.
 The Yucatán Carbon Management Plan (PGC) was funded by the British Government in Mexico through the Prosperity Fund in 2016 to receive specialized technical assistance from the international non-profit organization The Carbon Trust.
-This initiative also receives resources from the Future Fund of the State & Regions Alliance, an international alliance of local governments against Climate Change, in which the Government of the State of Yucatan has been part since 2016, in order to establish the Monitoring, Reporting and Evaluation System of the Carbon Management Plan.
+This initiative also receives resources from the Future Fund of the State & Regions Alliance, an international alliance of local governments against Climate Change, in which the Government of the State of Yucatan has been a part since 2016, in order to establish the Monitoring, Reporting and Evaluation System of the Carbon Management Plan.

 |Partners||The British Embassy Energy Initiative (Prosperity Fund); State & Regions Alliance (Future Fund)|